charlesyoussef/Calendar_WebexTeams_Integration/README.md

 ACCESS_TOKEN=0123456789abcdef PUBLIC_URL=https://abcdef.ngrok.io node bot.js

 5) Run the Python monitor scripts, which include built-in schedulers, so no need for external cron schedulers:

 $ python check_for_upcoming_events.py

 $ python check_for_event_approvals.py

+Note:
+You can use the Ngrok auto-refresh script (https://github.com/charlesyoussef/botkit_with_auto-refreshed-ngrok) to automatically restart the bot using a new ngrok session.
+In that case, step 4) above will be replaced by the auto-refresh script.

 ## Authors & Maintainers